Jeffrey Toobin: Personal life

 In 1986, Toobin married Amy Bennett McIntosh, whom he met in college while they worked at The Harvard Crimson.
 She is a 1980 Harvard graduate, holds an MBA degree from Harvard Business School, and has held executive positions at Verizon Communications and Zagat Survey.
 They have two adult children, a daughter and son.

-Toobin had a longtime off-and-on extramarital affair with attorney Casey Greenfield, the daughter of American television journalist and author Jeff Greenfield and his first wife, Carrie Carmichael.
+Toobin had a longtime off-and-on extramarital affair with attorney Casey Greenfield, the daughter of American television journalist and author Jeff Greenfield and Carrie Carmichael.
 Casey Greenfield was formerly married to screenwriter Matt Manfredi.
 Greenfield gave birth to Toobin's son in 2009; Toobin initially resisted acknowledging the boy.
 Toobin's paternity was confirmed with a DNA test as part of a suit by Greenfield for custody and child support.